Skip to main content

 I handle the City of Puyallup ADU permit process, coordinate with architects, and manage the engineering requirements.

-In 2023, Washington passed House Bill 1337.
+In 2023, Washington passed House Bill 1337, and it took effect on July 1, 2025.
 It’s one of the biggest changes to residential construction in the state in decades.
 The law requires every city in Washington to allow at least 2 accessory dwelling units (ADUs) on any residential lot.
-Puyallup adopted its compliance rules, and homeowners are starting to realize what this means: you can now add a fully legal, rentable living space to your property.
+The law also eliminated owner-occupancy requirements, capped impact fees at 50% of what the primary dwelling pays, set a minimum allowable ADU size of 1,000 square feet (cities cannot restrict below this), set a minimum height allowance of 24 feet, and allows ADUs to be sold independently as condominium units.
+Puyallup adopted its compliance rules through Ordinance 3324 in June 2025, and homeowners are starting to realize what this means: you can now add a fully legal, rentable living space to your property.

 I’ve been watching this market closely.
 ADU construction combines everything I already do.
 Framing, plumbing, electrical, kitchen buildouts, bathroom construction, flooring, countertops, drywall, and finish carpentry.
 It’s a full remodel in a compact package.
 The difference is that instead of updating an existing room, you’re creating an entirely new living space.